-Condition: The Organization was recording a liability for grants payable before the Board of Directors had awarded the funds to a specific organization in an effort to show that the funds had been designated by the Board of Directors or restricted by the donor or granting agency, for the purpose of distribution to other organizations.
-The Organization had not implemented Accounting Standards Update No. 2018-08 (ASU 2018-08), Note-for-Profit Entities (Topic 958) that was effective for the Organization during the year ended June 30, 2020.
+Condition: The Organization was recording a liability for grants payable for designated initiatives before the Board of Directors had awarded the funds to a specific organization in an effort to show that the funds had been designated by the Board of Directors or restricted by the donor or granting agency, for the purpose of distribution to other organizations.
+The Organization had not implemented Accounting Standards Update No. 2018-08 (ASU 2018-08), Not-for-Profit Entities (Topic 958) that was effective for the Organization during the year ended June 30, 2020.

-Effect or Potential Effect: The way the Organization had been recording the grant expenses causes an issue with the proper timing of when the revenue and expense is recorded.
+Effect or Potential Effect: The recording of the grant expense causes a timing issue for when the revenue and expense is properly recorded.
 When the Organization received restricted grants, the revenues were recorded.
 However, a corresponding grants payable (and expense) was recorded to signify the restriction of the funds.
 The result of this treatment caused overstated/understated net assets depending on the year.
 The result of implementing the accounting standard for the year ending June 30, 2022, resulted in a restatement for prior year's net assets totaling \$3,445,048 and adjustments totaling \$1,546,077 that reduced grant expense for the year.
-However, it is important to indicate that the Organization has always been properly tracking restrictions of funds and properly adhering to the restrictions placed by donors or granting agencies.
+However, it is important to indicate that the Organization has always been properly tracking restrictions of funds and properly adhering to the restrictions placed by donors or granting agencies and properly accounting for the expense prior to the accounting standard update.
+It is also important to note that the auditors for the FY20 and FY21 audits acknowledged the recording of the grant expense and the grant liability was acceptable.